sunflower-land/sunflower-land/README.md

 A blockchain based game where players can play to earn Sunflower Farmer Tokens.

-# Test version only
+Originally https://sunflower-farmers.com, this open source game brought in over 50K DAU and 350K Blockchain accounts.

+The game was not perfect, and the team learnt a lot of lessons.
+It was taken down on January 7th.

+The new and improved version is in development and will be live early 2021.

+You can stay up to date with development, beta registration and news at https://sunflower-land.com

-This game is purely experimental and is not recommended to play.
+This version of the game is purely experimental and is not recommended to play.
+There are inherent flaws in the design and it is open for botting and malicious actors to find vulnerabilitys.
 Resources and items crafted are used for in-game mechanics only.

 # How does it work?